 The electronic products in our homes enhance our lives in countless ways.
 But these devices can also be among the most dangerous products we have––putting some of us, especially young children and the elderly, at risk of serious injury or even death.
 The risks run from flat-panel TVs that topple onto toddlers to button-sized batteries that become poisonous pills.

+This list was compiled by Techlicious and analyzed by Gelb & Gelb.
 Yet avoiding these hazards could be as simple as taking a few precautionary measures.
-Here’s what you should know and do, before it’s too late:
+Here’s what you should know about the most dangerous tech products before it is too late.

 #5 – Baby Monitors: Mind the Cords